logicalclocks/logicalclocks.github.io/docs/user_guides/projects/git/clone_repo.md

 - Confirm that the settings for the provider ( in Account Settings > Git providers) are correct.
 You must enter both your Git provider username and token.
 - Confirm that you have selected the correct Git provider when cloning the repository.
-- Ensure your personal access token or app password has the correct repository access rights.
+- Ensure your personal access token has the correct repository access rights.
-- Ensure your personal access token or app password has not expired.
+- Ensure your personal access token has not expired.

 ### Timeout errors
 Cloning a large repo or checking out a large branch may hit timeout errors.
 You can try again later if the system was under heavy load at the time.